Asian stocks rise ahead of U.S. inflation update on hopes of easing rate hikes - ExBulletin

 Asian stocks rise ahead of U.S. inflation update on hopes of easing rate hikes

 The hope on Wall Street is that a continued slowdown in inflation will soon convince the Federal Reserve to halt its interest rate hikes.
-High rates helped lower inflation, but they also caused cracks in banking, manufacturing and other sectors, while depressing the prices of stocks and other investments.
+High rates have helped lower inflation, but they have also caused cracks in banking, manufacturing and other sectors while hurting stock prices and other investments.

 Later in the week, companies will start telling investors about their spring earnings, and expectations are largely bleak.
 Analysts predict the biggest drop in earnings per share for S&P 500 companies since the pandemic crushed the global economy in the spring of 2020.